nrjudson/MonoBitcoind/README.md

 - Download and install your editor of choice for Mono or C# programs.
 - Create or import a project with these committed files.
-- At the top of Bitcoin.cs, change _rpcuser and _rpcpassword to be your username and password that you set in your bitcoin.conf file.
+- At the top of 'Bitcoind.cs', change _rpcuser and _rpcpassword to be your username and password that you set in your 'bitcoin.conf' file.
 - If you run Main is Program.cs, it will run through all of the examples.
-Whether or not it fails, the console it made will remain open until you close it, due to a sleep call in Program.cs.
+Whether or not it fails, the console it made will remain open until you close it, due to a sleep call in 'Program.cs'.
 The examples run-through will undoubtedly fail, as it has certain things unique to my instance of bitcoind, but by debugging it you might learn some more about bitcoind.

 I know I did while making this.